facebookresearch/StarSpace/README.md

       -ws              only used in trainMode 5, the size of the context window for word level training.
 [5] -dropoutLHS      dropout probability for LHS features.
 [0] -dropoutRHS      dropout probability for RHS features.
-[0]
+[0] -initRandSd      initial values of embeddings are randomly generated from normal distribution with mean=0, standard deviation=initRandSd.
+[0.001]

     The following arguments for test are optional:
       -basedoc         file path for a set of labels to compare against true label.
 It is required when -fileFormat='labelDoc'.